35th Canadian Parliament

 Jean Chrétien was Prime Minister during the 35th Canadian Parliament.

 The 35th Canadian Parliament was in session from January 17, 1994, until April 27, 1997.
 The membership was set by the 1993 federal election on October 25, 1993, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 1997 election.

+There were two sessions of the 35th Parliament: